Video: The best first signs for mealtime, manners, and favorite things

 Your baby loves to communicate with you!
 Babies develop receptive language before they learn expressive language.
 In other words, babies are able to first understand a lot more than they can say themselves.
 Most babies say a first recognizable word around one year old.

 Research shows that babies who learn basic sign language develop pathways for communication sooner than they would otherwise.
-Learning signs may also help your baby feel less frustrated, since she’ll be able to express her wants and needs before she can put them in words.
+Learning signs may also help your baby feel less frustrated, since they'll be able to express some of their wants and needs before they can put them in words.

 - Try to use the signs consistently

-- Continue to use the “correct” signs when communicating with your baby even though she may not be signing back exactly as you are modeling.
-Her signs will likely change over time and eventually start to look more like yours
+- Continue to use the “correct” signs when communicating with your baby even though they may not be signing back exactly as you are modeling.
+Their signs will likely change over time and eventually start to look more like yours